When I visit a blog and consider following it regularly, especially one about money, I like to know the financial beliefs of the writer(s).

 I also have a newsletter that you can subscribe to here.
 I think the newsletter is the best way to stay connected to what’s going on here.
-Each week I send out a recap of the One Money Design articles and share articles and tips from other blogs and websites I think readers will find helpful.
+I send out an occasional recap of the One Money Design articles and share articles and tips from other blogs and websites I think readers will find helpful.
 I also let subscribers know what’s going on in my own financial journey from time to time and what I’m learning.

 I’m on the journey to true financial freedom just like many of you and I’m happy to share my failures and wins along the way!
 Overall, I hope you understand that proving faithful is the most important thing to me as a steward on this journey.